Photo Phishing Scam: How To Keep Your Pond Safe From Scammers

 We've provided an example for you below.

-NameSally B. LuffsSubjectCOPYRIGHT INFRINGEMENT - yoursite.com is in violationPhone1 (800) 123-SCAMS-photo-pro1645@gmail.comMessageHello!
+COPYRIGHT INFRINGEMENT - yoursite.com is in violation

-My name is Sally and I'm a pro photographer.
+My name is Sally, and I'm a pro photographer.

-Please click the link below to view the copyrighted picture you're using at [insert recipients site here].
+Please click the link below to view the copyrighted picture you're using at [insert recipient's site here].

-If you do not confirm that you've viewed the copyright and have removed the image or provided proof of purchase within 30 days, I will assume your actions are malicious and will immediately begin to seek the maximum amount of compensation as set in section 504 of the Digital Millennium Copyright Act of 1998 ($1,000,000 or 10 years of imprisonment).
+I will immediately begin to seek the maximum amount of compensation as set in section 504 of the Digital Millennium Copyright Act of 1998 ($1,000,000 or 10 years of imprisonment).

 This letter is an official, legal notice, and it will be treated as such in a court of law.